LookLukeLemon/voom/README.md

 - Signaling using socket.io (Offer, Answer, ICE candidate)
 - Transfer streaming video, audio and data
 - Data channel
-- Adapter for LBCancel changes
+- Adapter for LB
+- Scaling Challenge ( 1:1, 1:N, M:N)
+- Mediasoup for SFU

 ### What you need to understand